Whanhyuk/SSDDC/README.md

 # DNA-Based Data Encoding and Decoding System

-This project implements an encoding and decoding system for digital data storage in DNA sequences, featuring robust error correction for insertion, deletion, and substitution errors.
-The system is based on custom generator matrices and syndrome decoding.
+This project implements an encoding and decoding system for digital data storage in DNA sequences, featuring robust error correction for single-deletion errors.

 ---